Refunds will be given on all tours cancelled by COVID 19 restrictions and closures

 Can you give us some tips on Clothing and What to Pack?

 The weather during whale season can be either windy and cool or windy and warm – the key word is WINDY!
 Usually in the mornings it will be calm, but the breeze almost always picks up by early afternoon.
 I suggest people plan on dressing in layers – and the outside layer should be waterproof or at least water resistant.
 Though sometimes cloudy, it can also be sunny so a hat and sunscreen are important.
 We have also had light amounts of rain and there will always be some spray from the pangas – not to mention when the whales blow next to the boat!
-They’ve made improvements in the inner lagoon so we don’t have to wade to the boats all the time (depends on the tide), though I always enjoyed that part.
+They’ve made improvements in the inner lagoon so we don’t have to wade to the boats anymore; though I always enjoyed that part!
 I like to wear warm socks and tennis shoes, but water shoes are fine too.
-I would avoid cumbersome boots and high heels are not recommended Definitely something closed toe though since we are moving around in the boats.
+I would avoid cumbersome boots and high heels are not recommended 😊 Definitely something closed toe though since we are moving around in the boats.
 Our trips are 2-3 hours each so whatever the weather is like it won’t be forever, but give yourself some options.
 By the way, sunglasses are great but I get tired of wiping them every time we have some spray from the boat or a passing whale.
 At least put some kind of strap on them so you don’t lose them when leaning over the side.

-Bahia will be similar to Guerrero Negro though usually a little warmer.
+Bahia will be similar to Guerrero Negro though usually warmer.
 And it will be either flat and calm or blowing to high heaven.
 That’s how it is in Bahia.
 We will be on the beach at my house for an afternoon so bring a suit if you’re so inclined – water temps will be down at this time of year.

 At Rancho Meling we will be at 2,200 feet altitude and up to 9,000 feet for a bit while we visit the top of the mountain.
 You will need a heavier jacket for this portion – but again if you think in layers you should be able to manage with your whale gear.
 And yes – we do get SNOW at the top!

 Can you give us some tips on what kind of photo equipment and other gear to bring?

 For your room, an alarm clock is good since many of our activities are fairly tightly timed (tours, departures, planned meals).
+Phones work great.

 What kind of documents do we need to bring with us?